bridgecrew-perf6/Python-Mysql-kubernetes-Helm-Deployment/README.md

 In this section i will describe how to deploy each helm deployment in minikube kubernetes  cluster

-Helm deployment packages will contain the <span style="color:blue">*secrets.yaml* </span> file which contains a set of sensitive data that was encrypted by PGP key .
+Helm deployment packages will contain the **secrets.yaml**  file which contains a set of sensitive data that was encrypted by PGP key .

 Also package contains .sops.yaml ,

 encrypted_suffix: "SECRET" says that all  variables with SECRET suffix must be encrypted.

-<span style="color:red">some **This is Red Bold.** text</span>